khlsvr/conhanzi/README.md

 ## Legality

 Because two (free) fonts namely [IPA Gothic](https://archlinux.org/packages/community/any/otf-ipafont/) and [Code New Roman](https://aur.archlinux.org/packages/otf-code-new-roman) were used in making this font, although heavily modified, I'm not sure whether it is allowed to share the [conhanzi.otf](conhanzi.otf) font file here.
 Please let me know if I'm not allowed to share the font file here.
+GPL-3.0 License has been added to this work.